rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 <br>

 ##Deprecated Zebra Devices
-**The following Zebra Devices are not supported in RMS 5.3** (but can still be targeted by RMS versions earlier than 5.1):
+**The following Zebra Devices are not supported in RMS 5.3 and later** (but can still be targeted by RMS versions earlier than 5.1):

 <H4>Mobile Computers</H4>
 <table class="table table-striped table-bordered">